 We offer a market-competitive director compensation program fornon-employee, non-Blackstone affiliated directors.
 Our director compensation program provides eligible non-employee directors with an annual compensation package of \$200,000, consisting of a quarterly cash retainer of \$25,000 and an annual grant of approximately \$100,000 in equity compensation.
-Directors who are employed by us and directors who are affiliated with Blackstone are not compensated by us for their services as directors.
-Accordingly, neither Patricia L. Cook nor Menes O. Chee received any such compensation.
-The table below summarizes the compensation earned by each eligible non-employee director for the year ended December 31, 2022.
+Directors who are employed by us and directors who are affiliated with Blackstone (in each case, if any) are not compensated by us for their services as directors.
+The table below summarizes the compensation earned by each eligible non-employee director for the year ended December 31, 2023.

-2022 Director Compensation
+2023 Director Compensation

-Fees Earned or Paid Stock Awards Total
+Fees Earned or Stock

+Paid in Awards Total

-Name in Cash (\$)(1) (\$)(2) (\$)
+Name Cash (\$)(1) (\$)(2) (\$)

-Name Brian L. Libman 100,000 100,000 200,000
+Brian L. Libman 100,000 100,000 200,000

-Norma C. Corio 175,000(3) 100,000 275,000
+Norma C. Corio 100,000 100,000 200,000

 Robert W. Lord 100,000 100,000 200,000

-Tyson A. Pratcher 175,000(3) 100,000 275,000
+Tyson A. Pratcher 100,000 100,000 200,000

 Lance N. West 100,000 100,000 200,000

-(1) Reflects fees earned by the director for the year ended December 31, 2022, whether or not paid in such year.
+(1) Reflects fees earned by the director for the year ended December 31, 2023, whether or not paid in such year.

-- (2) The amount reflects the aggregate grant date fair value of the stock awards granted on June 9, 2022, computed in accordance with Topic 718, based the closing price of our common stock on the grant date.
+(2) The amount reflects the aggregate grant date fair value of the stock awards granted on June 8, 2023, computed in accordance with Financial Accounting Standards Board Accounting Standards Codification Topic 718, Compensation-Stock Compensation, based on the closing price of our common stock on the grant date.
 Such aggregate grant date fair values do not take into account any estimated forfeitures related to service vesting conditions.
-For more information on the assumptions used in our estimates of value, please refer to Note 26 (Equity Based Compensation) to the Consolidated Financial Statements in our Annual Report on Form 10-K filed on March 16, 2023.
+For more information on the assumptions used in our estimates of value, please refer to Note 22 (Equity-Based Compensation) to the Consolidated Financial Statements in our Annual Report on Form 10-K filed on March 15, 2024.
 The amounts reported in this column reflect the accounting cost for these RSUs and do not correspond to the actual economic value that may be received by the directors upon vesting and/or settlement of the RSUs.
-As of December 31, 2022, each of our eligible non-employee directors held an aggregate of 47,619 RSUs. - (3) Reflects an additional \$75,000 in cash fees paid for service as a member of a special transaction committee.
+As of December 31, 2023, each of our non-employee directors held an aggregate of 56,497 RSUs, which vest on the earlier of (i) the date of the 2024 Annual Meeting and (ii) June 8, 2024.